spark423/pldi2025-artifact/README.md

 ## Abstract:

-We present the artifact for our PLDI 2025 paper, "Correctly Rounded Math Libraries Without Worrying about the Application␙s Rounding Mode".
+We present the artifact for our PLDI 2025 paper, "Correctly Rounded Math Libraries Without Worrying about the Application's Rounding Mode".
 We describe the list of claims made by the paper, the installation instructions, and evaluation instructions.
 To ease the installation effort, we provide a docker image with all required